readthedocs/readthedocs.org/docs/redirects.rst

 Read the Docs supports redirecting certain URLs explicitly.
 This is an overview of the set of redirects that are fully supported and will work into the future.

+.. warning:: All redirects not mentioned on this page are likely accidental,
+             and subject to breaking without warning.

 Root URL
 --------